Tommy Edman Player Props: Cardinals vs. Rockies

 Tommy Edman At The Plate

-- In six of nine games this season (66.7%), Edman has reached via hit, and that includes multiple hits twice.
+- Edman has gotten a hit in six of 10 games this year (60.0%), with multiple hits twice.

 - Edman has not driven in a run this season.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- He has scored in three games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.